| Version: | 0.2.1 |

 Returns a numeric value with the corresponding AIC.

-, the function returns AIC
+For the class "MGLMtune", the function returns AIC

 based on the optimal tuning parameter.